elnabo/json2object/README.md

-# json2object - Initialize object directly from json
+# json2object - Type safe Haxe/JSON (de)serializer

 [![Build Status](https://travis-ci.org/elnabo/json2object.svg?branch=master)](https://travis-ci.org/elnabo/json2object)

-This library uses macro and a typed position aware JSON parsing (hxjsonast : <https://github.com/nadako/hxjsonast/>) to create a parser from json to every supported object.
+This library uses macro and a typed position aware JSON parsing (hxjsonast : <https://github.com/nadako/hxjsonast/>) to create json parser and writer from and to every supported type.

 Incorrect json files or mismatch between the object and the json will yield errors or exceptions, with information on the position of the problematic parts.